NTIA/WEnets/matlab/readme.md

 - `allFileInfo.exception`, description of any exception encountered
 - `allFileInfo.sampleRate`, native sample rate of the signal
 - `allFileInfo.duration`, duration of the signal in seconds
-- `allFileInfo.activeLevel`, active speech level in dB below overload
+- `allFileInfo.activeLevel`, active speech level of final segment in dB below overload
-- `allFileInfo.activityFactor`, speech activity factor
+- `allFileInfo.activityFactor`, speech activity factor of final segment
-- `allFileInfo.netOut`, output value produced by WAWEnet
+- `allfileInfo.allActivityFactors`, speech activity factors for each segment
+- `allfileInfo.allActiveLevels`, active speech level for each segment
+- `allFileInfo.netOut`, output values produced by WAWEnet.
+Contains one value for each segment processed, plus a final value that is the mean over all segments that have speech activity factor greater than 0.45.

 `ctlInfo` is returned as well.
 In addition to the five fields defined in the input section above, it also includes:
 - `ctlInfo.sampleRate`, native sample rate for WAWEnets, always 16,000 smp/s